krusts31/opensource_projects/log_server_systemd/README.md

 trafic to nginx is encrypted therfor we have tls from client to server.

 Kibana is inslated under `/opt` since it needs to write to system. it install sombe plugins.

+Here you also need to add certs `/etc/kibana/certs/ca`.
+You have to copy the certs from `/etc/elasticsearch/certs/ca` to `/etc/kibana/certs/ca`.
+Make sure they are and owned by kibana.
+1 of then ca.crt is used to confirm the chian for elasticseach crt.

 log dir `/var/log/kibana/`.
 data dir `/var/lib/kibana/`.